The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Survey Analysis Methodologies

-\paragraph{Astrometry of companions and companion candidates} is reported in all cases where the companion signal can be extracted in H$\alpha$ and/or Continuum imagery, and is computed via the Bayesian KLIP Astrometry (BKA) technique described in detail in \citet{Wang2016} and implemented via \texttt{pyKLIP}.
-In short, the technique uses a forward model created by projecting a point source PSF at the location of the planet onto the KL basis set.
-This results in a forward model that replicates the complex shape of the planetary core and self-subtraction lobes, which is unique to the particular basis set of the image sequence and the location of the point source within the image.
-This forward modeled PSF is then adjusted astrometrically and photometrically to produce quality of fit posterior distributions.
-We report the median value of these posterior distributions in radius and position angle, with the 67\% credibility interval reported as the uncertainty.
-An example of a best fit forward model with residuals is provided in Figure \ref{fig:bkademo}.
-All other forward models appear in Appendix \ref{sec:fms}.
+\paragraph{Astrometry of detected companions} is computed via the Bayesian KLIP Astrometry (BKA) technique described in detail in \citet{Wang2016} and implemented via \texttt{pyKLIP}.
+In short, the technique creates a forward model by projecting one or more PSFs onto the KL basis set.
+This results in a post-processed PSF that replicates the complex shape of the planetary core and self-subtraction lobes unique to a given dataset, choice of KLIP parameters, and point-source location.
+This forward-modeled PSF is adjusted astrometrically and photometrically to produce quality-of-fit posterior distributions.
+BKA input can be either a single fixed PSF or a time-variable PSF cube.
+Given the demonstrated high degree of PSF variation in GAPlanetS data, we have opted for the latter.
+Our input PSF model is therefore a time series of normalized image stamps, one per image in the sequence.
+We report astrometric (and photometric) values for companions as the median of the BKA posterior distribution.